InfinixDubai/InfinixDubai/README.md

 ## Getting Started

-1. Visit the Global Infinix Website to explore their product lineup.
+1. Visit the Global Infinix Website to explore our product lineup.

 2. If you're in India, check out Infinix Mobiles India for localized information.